MTanguin/credit-risk-classification/README.md

 ![Alt text](Images/unbalanced_model.png)

-The model's performance was evaluated on a dataset of 19,384 loan status's, out of which 18,765 were healthy and 619 were non-healthy (high-risk).
-For the healthy loan status's, the model correctly predicted 18,663 as healthy, but misclassified 102 as non-healthy.
-Similarly, for the non-healthy loan status's, the model correctly predicted 563 as non-healthy, but misclassified 56 as healthy.

 * Machine Learning Model 2:Oversampled Data
   * Description of Model 2 Accuracy, Precision, and Recall scores.

 ![Alt text](Images/balanced_model.png)

-Out of 18,765 loans that are actually healthy, the model predicted 18,649 correctly as healthy (true negatives), while 116 were predicted as non-healthy (false positives).
-Out of 619 loans that are actually non-healthy, the model predicted 615 correctly as non-healthy (true positives), while 4 were predicted as healthy (false negatives).
-Overall, the model has performed well with high numbers of true positives and true negatives, and relatively low numbers of false positives and false negatives.

 ## Summary